 This course ensures that students entering the Early Childhood Education Program meet the required credentialing for employees in the field or for students entering a PA Pre-K-Grade 4 certificate program.
 Students who register for ECE 100 (Introduction to Early Childhood Education) will be required to register for ECE ECR.
 This is a Pass/Repeat course.
-Note: Current requirements are the Department of Public Welfare Child Abuse Clearance, the Pennsylvania State Police Criminal Clearance, the FBI Fingerprinting, a health appraisal, and a negative TB screening.
+Note: Current requirements are the Department of Public Welfare Child Abuse Clearance, the PA State Police Criminal Clearance, the FBI Fingerprinting, the PA online child abuse training certificate, a health appraisal, and a negative TB screening.

 Corequisite: ECE 100.

-ECE 100 Introduction to Early Childhood Education • 3 credits
+Introduction to Early Childhood Education • 3 credits